AlexSerbinovSecond/krepto/README.md

 ## 🎯 What is Krepto?

-**Krepto** is a modern cryptocurrency built on the proven foundation of Bitcoin Core technology.
-Designed for simplicity and reliability, Krepto offers a complete digital currency experience with:
+**Krepto** is a modern cryptocurrency designed for simplicity, security, and accessibility.
+Built with enterprise-grade technology and user-friendly features, Krepto offers a complete digital currency experience with:

-- **🔒 Enterprise-grade Security** - Built on Bitcoin Core's battle-tested codebase
+- **🔒 Enterprise-grade Security** - Built on proven cryptographic algorithms
 - **⚡ Fast Mining** - Optimized for efficient block generation
-- **💎 SegWit Ready** - Advanced transaction capabilities from day one
+- **💎 Advanced Features** - Modern transaction capabilities from day one
 - **🖥️ User-Friendly GUI** - Mine and manage your coins with one click
 - **🌐 Standalone Operation** - No technical knowledge required